 1 But Sha’ul, still breathing threats and murder against the talmidim of the Aḏon, having come to the kohĕn ha’gadol,

-2 asked from him letters to the congregations of Dammaseq, so that if he found any who were of the Way, whether men or women, to bring them bound to Yerushalayim.
+2 asked from him letters to the congregations of Dammeseq, so that if he found any who were of the Way, whether men or women, to bring them bound to Yerushalayim.

-3 And it came to be, that as he journeyed, he came near Dammaseq, and suddenly a light flashed around him from the shamayim.
+3 And it came to be, that as he journeyed, he came near Dammeseq, and suddenly a light flashed around him from the shamayim.

 4 And he fell to the ground, and heard a voice saying to him, “Sha’ul, Sha’ul, why do you persecute Me?”

 5 And he said, “Who are You, Aḏonai?”
 And the Aḏon said, “I am 𐤉𐤄𐤅𐤔𐤏, whom you persecute.
 It is hard for you to kick against the prods.”

 6 Both trembling, and being astonished, he said, “Aḏonai, what do You want me to do?”
 And the Aḏon said to him, “Arise and go into the city, and you shall be told what you have to do.”

 7 And the men journeying with him stood speechless, hearing indeed the voice but seeing no one.